 Animator

-Create drawings, models or 3D computer images to bring characters and stories to life in animated films, games and cartoons.
+Create drawings, models or 3D computer images to bring characters and stories to life.

 About the job